ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 Since we will be setting up all of our stages in a Shared Library, we need to set up a groovy script (`jenkinsJob.groovy`) that the `poc-micro` service points to from its Jenkinsfile.

 ## Adding `jenkinsJob.groovy` to `microservice-pipelines`
-We are going to set up our `jenkinsJob.groovy` to checkout our microservice code from source control and execute specific maven commands depending on the job that is running.
+We are going to set up our `jenkinsJob.groovy` file to checkout our micro service code from source control and execute specific maven commands depending on the job that is running.
   1. Check out our microservice repository.
      * Check out the [workflow scm steps](https://jenkins.io/doc/pipeline/steps/workflow-scm-step/) for more information.
   2. Read from the [`environment variables`](https://wiki.jenkins.io/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-JenkinsSetEnvironmentVariables) (`env.JOB_NAME`) in order to obtain the Jenkins job name.